Regenerative Organic Certified® Programs

-Growing food and fiber with industrial techniques and chemicals is one of the main causes of climate change, contributing up to 25% of annual emissions.
+Growing food and fiber with industrial techniques and chemicals is one of the main causes of climate change.
+According to the Intergovernmental Panel on Climate Change, agriculture, along with forestry and other land uses, generates roughly 23% of greenhouse gas emissions every year.
 If we switch from fossil-fuel-intensive farming to organic and low-till practices that build healthy soil and draw carbon back into the ground, we could turn our agricultural system from problem to solution.

 Where We Are

-Together with a group of farmers, business leaders and experts in soil health, animal welfare and social fairness, Patagonia helped found a new nonprofit, called Regenerative Organic Alliance, to own and manage the Regenerative Organic Certified pilot.
+Together with a group of farmers, business leaders and experts in soil health, animal welfare and social fairness, Patagonia helped found a new nonprofit, called the Regenerative Organic Alliance, to own and manage the Regenerative Organic Certified® program.